kae3g/grainkae3g/12025-10-23--0304--PDT--moon-vishakha------asc-gem000--sun-03rd--kae3g/eckhartfathertime/README.md

 ## 🌌 Beyond Father Time

-Father Time, you are not the master, but the servant of consciousness.
+Father Time, you are not the primary, but the servant of consciousness.
 You measure what cannot be measured, you count what cannot be counted,